lydell/elm-watch/README.md

 | https://example.com | self-signed | wss: | ✅ | 🤕 | 🤕 | ❓ |
 | https://example.com | valid | ws: | 💥📢 | 💥 | ❌📢 | ❌📢 |
 | https://example.com | valid | wss: | ✅ | ✅ | ✅ | ✅ |

-- ✅ The WebSocket just connects without any problems.
-- 🤕 Required workaround: If elm-watch is using port 12345, you need to visit for example https://localhost:12345 once and accept the self-signed certificate.
-Then you can refresh https://localhost and the WebSocket should connect.
-- 💥 `new WebSocket("ws://...")` immediately throws an error (that can be caught using `try-catch`).
-- ❌ `new WebSocket("ws://...")` throws no error, but the WebSocket never connects.
-- 📢 A warning is logged to the browser console no matter what.

 Summary: